 Simply download the app, sign up, and select Brazil as your destination country.
 Then choose Pix as the delivery method and enter your recipient’s Pix key.

 If the recipient doesn’t have a Pix key, you can still send money to their bank account, but you’ll need to enter more information to get it to the right place.

 Great exchange rates and low fees

-Because the Pix payment platform uses the Brazilian real (BRL), any overseas currency will be converted to BRL when transferred through the platform.
+Because the Pix payment platform uses the Brazilian real (BRL), it will convert any overseas currency to BRL when transferred through the platform.

-So, if you’re sending money from the U.S. to Brazil, for example, you’ll want to keep an eye on the exchange rate between the U.S. dollar (USD) and the BRL.
+So, if you’re sending money from the U.S. to Brazil, for example, you’ll want to monitor the exchange rate between the U.S. dollar (USD) and the BRL.

 Pro tip: Remitly offers a promotional exchange rate for your first transfer to Brazil, to help more money make it home.